- About

 Once students have completed the DI reading books they will move onto the colour band scheme, this is built around a number of schemes including Bug Club, Oxford Reading Tree, Project X and real books.

-Foundation Stage: Nursery (3-4 year olds) & Reception class (4-5 year olds)
+Foundation stage: nursery (3-4 year olds) and reception class (4-5 year olds)

-The Foundation Stage makes a crucial contribution to students' early development and learning.
+The foundation stage makes a crucial contribution to students' early development and learning.
 We provide children with a rich variety of teaching and learning experiences that are appropriate to their needs.
 The Foundation Stage is about developing key learning skills; listening, speaking, concentrating; independence and learning to work and co-operate with others.

 The outdoor environment is also a special part of the Foundation Stage curriculum.
 As such it is carefully planned for and available each day.